LaunchCodeTechnicalTraining/aws-basics/content/ec2-web-console/first-instance-launch/_index.md

 Click on the `Create new key pair` button.

+### Creating a new SSH Key Pair

 ![Create a new Key Pair Menu](pictures/new-key-pair.png?classes=border)

+Provide the name `first-key-pair`.

+You will be leaving the Key pair type as `RSA` and the file format as a `.pem` file.

 ![New Key Pair Name](pictures/first-key-pair.png?classes=border)

+{{% notice note %}}
+After you click `Create key pair` it will download a new file to your machine called `first-key-pair.pem`.
+You will need access to this file in order to ssh into your new machine in the future.
+So make sure you know where it is located!
+{{% /notice %}}

+Click the `Create key pair` button.

 ### Network Settings